Centre for Oil Sands Sustainability

 What We Do

-We bridge the gap between existing oil sands environmental research and real-world solutions, taking innovative ideas from concept to commercialization.
+We bridge the gap between existing oil sands environmental research and relevant solutions, taking innovative ideas from bench to scale-up.
 We work with business and industry to develop technologies that improve the economic and environmental performance of the oil sands industry.

 - Read about how we are working with industry, government and institutions